tenbosch/knmp_config/README.md

 ```

 ## Ubiquiti Networks UniFi Router BGP Configuration
 The application uses a load balancer which interacts with the Unifi router via BGP.
-Below are the steps to run on the router in order to setup BGP
+Below are the steps to run on the router in order to setup BGP.
+NOTE: Be sure to add ALL neighbors, possibly including the MASTER node.
 ```
 $ ssh admin@192.168.1.1
 $ configure